microsoft/MixedReality-WebRTC/README.md

   - **MRC requires special permission** to record the content of the screen:
     - For shared apps (2D slates), this corresponds to the `screenDuplication` [restricted capability](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations#restricted-capabilities), which **cannot be obtained by third-party applications**.
 In short, MRC is not available for shared apps.
 This is an OS limitation.
     - For exclusive-mode apps (fullscreen), there is no particular UWP capability, but the recorded content is limited to the application's own content.
-- Be sure to use `PreferredVideoCodec = "H264"` to avail of the hardware encoder present on the device; software encoding with _e.g._ VP8 or VP9 codecs is very CPU intensive and strongly discouraged.
+- Be sure to use `PreferredVideoCodec = "H264"` to make use of the hardware encoder present on the device; software encoding with _e.g._ VP8 or VP9 codecs is very CPU intensive and strongly discouraged.

 ## Known Issues

-The current version is a public preview under active development, which contains known issues being addressed:
+The current version is a public preview which contains known issues:

+- By default, the WebRTC UWP implementation accesses video capture devices on the system in exclusive mode.
+This will cause an error when enabling video capture if another application is using the device.
+- ARM64 build: Not supported by WebRTC m71/WebRTC UWP SDK.
+- H.265: Not supported by WebRTC m71/WebRTC UWP SDK.
 - HoloLens 2 exhibits some small performance penalty due to the [missing support (#157)](https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/157) for SIMD-accelerated YUV conversion in WebRTC UWP SDK on ARM.
 - H.264 hardware video encoding (UWP only) exhibits some quality degrading (blockiness).
 See [#74]((https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/74)) and [#153]((https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/153)) for details.
 - H.264 is not currently available on Desktop at all (even in software).
 Only VP8 and VP9 are available instead (software encoding/decoding).